OAI/oascomply/README.md

 in part to avoid confusion around this.

-[^lang]: There is a fourth structure used for language-tagged strings, but `oascomply` is not currenlty aware of what (human, not programming) language an API description uses, so this structure does not appear in the output.
+[^lang]: There is a fourth structure used for language-tagged strings, but `oascomply` is not currently aware of what (human, not programming) language an API description uses, so this structure does not appear in the output.

 [^prop]: If you are familiar with property graphs, which are another type of